wkumari/draft-wkumari-dhc-capport/README.md

    options" registry (http://www.iana.org/assignments/ bootp-dhcp- parameters/bootp-dhcp-parameters.xml), as specified in [RFC2939].

-   The IANA is also requested at assign an IPv6 RA Type code (TBA3) from the [TODO] registry.
+   IANA is also requested to assign an IPv6 RA Option Type code (TBA3) from the "IPv6 Neighbor Discovery Option Formats" registry.
 Thanks IANA!

 7. Security Considerations